 In 1913, the course was re-shaped by Harry Colt for the princely sum of £25 and in the 1930s, Tom Simpson made further modifications.
 Sadly, the tennis and croquet sections of the North Hants Club did not survive the Second World War and the land formerly used for these sports was transformed into one of the country's first golf practice grounds.

-Following Donald Steel's modifications to three holes in 2001, today's course now measures 6,472 yards.
+Following Donald Steel's modifications to three holes in 2001, today's course now measures 6,565 yards from the tips.
 Although it's not the longest course, it does represent is a real challenge.
 Accuracy from the tee is an essential ingredient because most holes are set between avenues of trees and you'll need to find the correct part of the fairway to attack the generous but well-protected greens with your approach shot.

 North Hants was used for Final Qualifying for the 2004 Women's British Open and the club also stages an annual amateur competition called the Hampshire Hog.
 Michael Bonallack won the inaugural 1957 event, but failed to defend his title the following year.
 22 years later, in 1979, Bonallack returned to reclaim the title.
 Sandy Lyle and Gordon Brand Jnr. have also emerged as subsequent "Hog" winners.